Tmpertor/Raven-Storm/README.md

 If this is forked just look for the original repository, there are always updates.

-I would be thankful, if you would give me a star in case you like it.
+The best way you could help me is by giving me a star in case you like it and report a bug in case you find one.

 And please feel free to open issues. >> Beta.